mikolaj-rozkrut/Minimising-Costs-by-Improving-Service-Point-Locations/README.md

 ***

+## NOTE: The code file is 60MB, therefore you can dowload it from my google drive: https://drive.google.com/drive/folders/194BonnwPkfZw-T5tem7sKZtIZc1z5GQa?usp=sharing

 ## Executive Summary

 This project presents a strategic optimization solution to address the challenge of managing a surge in package deliveries within a logistics network.
 The core objective was to **minimize annual operating costs** while maintaining efficient service by redesigning the existing service point network.